Visiting Dubai during Ramadan: top tips and things to do

 Sharjah Mosque Dubai

-Planning to travel to Abu Dhabi or Dubai during the Holy Month of Ramadan?
-While it's a beautiful time to visit the United Arab Emirates, many businesses, stores, restaurants, and attractions will be closed or open during abbreviated hours to observe the Holy month with family and to pray.
+Planning to travel to Dubai or Abu Dhabi during the holy month of Ramadan?
+While it remains a magical time to visit the UAE, there are a few things you'll be doing differently than at other times of year.
+For example, many businesses, stores, restaurants and attractions will be closed or open for reduced in order for locals to observe Ramadan with family and to pray.

-We've put together a brief guide of everything you need to know about visiting Dubai during the Holy month of Ramadan, including a brief explanation of the holiday, customs, etiquette, and some attraction information with updated hours.
+We've put together a brief guide of what you need to know about visiting Dubai during Ramadan, including a brief explanation of the holiday, its customs and etiquette, plus some info on the attractions you should visit, with details of updated opening hours.

 Here's everything you need to know about Ramadan in Dubai